EarthObservation/adaf/README.md

 ---

-7. Install the packages using pip:
+7. Install required Python packages

+    * GDAL
         ```bash
-    pip install GDAL-3.4.3-cp38-cp38-win_amd64.whl
-    pip install aitlas-0.0.1-py3-none-any.whl
+        conda install -c conda-forge gdal
         ```

-8. Enable the use of the AiTLAS virtual environment in Jupyter notebooks by running:
+        > Older Python versions: Wheel file for Python 3.8 is available in the folder `installation` and can be installed manualy using pip.

+    * AiTLAS
+      This package instals AiTLAS and all other requirements for running ADAF (rasterio, jupyter notebooks, etc.)
         ```bash
+        pip install ./isntallation/aitlas-0.0.1-py3-none-any.whl
+        ```

+8. Enable the use of the `adaf` virtual environment in Jupyter notebooks by running:

+    ```bash
     python -m ipykernel install --name adaf
     ```

-9. Navigate back to main adaf folder and run Jupyter Notebook with the following command:
+9. Run Jupyter Notebook with the following command:

     ```bash
-    cd ..
     jupyter notebook ADAF_main.ipynb
     ```